Introduction to programming

 What are the basic concepts for programming scripts?

-The SPPAS API is available in the "sppas" directory of the SPPAS package.
-For any script that will use it, we've to tell python where to find it!
-It can be done with the following lines:
+Read me →SPPAS implementation is available into the "sppas" directory of the package.
+For any script using it, we've to tell Python where to find it!
+This can be done with the following lines:

 import os